unity-linux/docker-rpmbuild/README.md

 This was a docker imaged used to just build rpms for Mageia, but since it has turned into a base image to build Unity-Linux.
-Though by every means still a work in progress.
-At this time this image is what is use to build and test [mklivecd](https://github.com/unity-linux/mklivecd) with a CI tool such as Travis along with building various other packages by similiar means as well.
+Though by every means still a work in progress, this image is what is used to build and test [mklivecd](https://github.com/unity-linux/mklivecd) with Travis-CI along with building various other packages by similiar means as well.

 Directions